PHOTOX/qdyn/README.md

 ## TODO
 Imaginary-time propagation and real-time propagation in 1D are finished and tested.
 Extension of RT to multiple states is currently under progress.
-*1) On the fly diag when field is used - to be tested
-2) Add rotation matrix for propagation expH1
+1) Add rotation matrix for propagation expH1
-3) Add autocorrelation function to the analyze scripts
+2) Add autocorrelation function to the analyze scripts
-4) Add imaginary absorption potential
+3) Add imaginary absorption potential

 ## small TODO list
 1) change input description in README.md